sei-international/NemoMod.jl/docs/src/model_concept.md

 !!! tip
     A good idea when testing reliability scenarios is to define a high-cost, always-available supply [technology](@ref technology) for unmet demand.
 This technology can be used as a last resort to avoid an infeasible scenario, and it will indicate where and when additional supply is needed.

 The creators of NEMO used the [Open Source Energy Modelling System (OSeMOSYS)](http://www.osemosys.org/) as a starting point when developing NEMO.
-For this reason, a number of variables in the NEMO code share names with OSeMOSYS.
-NEMO has since grown into a tool with considerably more functionality than OSeMOSYS, but we gratefully acknowledge the foundational work of the OSeMOSYS community.
+For this reason, a number of elements in the NEMO code share names with OSeMOSYS.
+The two tools now differ in substantial ways, but the NEMO team gratefully acknowledges the foundational work of the OSeMOSYS community.